 Your vision depends on how light is focused in your eye.
-An eye has different parts to it, such as the cornea, lens, and iris.
-These parts work together to refract, or bend, and focus light rays.
-With normal vision, light is focused on the back of the eyeball.
+The eye has different parts, such as the cornea, lens, and iris.
+These parts work together to bend (refract) and focus light rays.
+With normal vision, light is focused on the back of the eye.
 This area is called the retina.
-But in some cases, all or part of the eye is not the right shape.
+But in some cases, the eye is not the right shape.
 This causes light to focus in the wrong place.
 It makes vision blurry.
-Three common problems with focusing include hyperopia, myopia, and astigmatism.
+There are 3 common problems with focusing: farsightedness (hyperopia), nearsightedness (myopia), and astigmatism.

-Astigmatism occurs when light focuses in more than one place.
+Astigmatism happens when light focuses in more than one place.
 Both nearby and distant objects can look blurry.

 With age, the lens becomes stiff.
-Stiffening of the lens makes it more difficult for the lens to accommodate, or change shape, to focus light.
-This leads to presbyopia, or trouble focusing on nearby objects.
+Stiffening of the lens makes it harder for the lens to change shape to focus light.
+This leads to trouble focusing on nearby objects (presbyopia).